Werner-Staeblein/Project-4/README.md

 Users can register an account.
 The username and password are required fields while email is an optional field.

-The sign-up for was styled to be consistent with the remaining colors of the site.
+The sign-up form was styled to be consistent with the remaining colors of the site.
 Crispyforms was used for the layout of the form.

 The username and password are clearly conveyed to the user to be required fields while providing the email adress is optional for the user.